 But that doesn’t mean a certification is useless.
 While it’s not something that made an impact in their careers, some of our product managers outlined situations where someone should think about pursuing a product manager certification.

 This is our second post in a four-part series on the role of a product manager.
 In our first post, we covered a product manager’s responsibilities.
-On October 30th, we’ll be covering product management skills, so stay tuned.
+The third post in this series breaks down essential product management skills.
+The fourth post is about how you can get your first product manager job.
 Thank you to our product managers for participating in this series!

 Keep in mind that the opinions expressed beyond this point are solely those of the product managers and aren’t necessarily representative of the organizations they work for.